 Understanding and communicating science in its wider historical/cultural and aesthetic context: One of the keys to communicating science effectively is finding a common ground without "us vs. them" (public vs scientist) divides.
 Essential to this, Jenny believes, is understanding the historical conditions and cultural ideologies that influenced our conceptualization of scientific problems in the first place.
 This requires a philosophical approach and understanding of our human impact on science and its relationships to society.

 Understanding the processes that shape our scientific knowledge, the structures of thought and learning, is important to communicating effectively and emotively.
-(It also presents lots of interesting stories in itself).
 Key themes Jenny promotes in her research and teaching are to think critically, to draw context (and be inspired!) at an interdisciplinary level, and to hold a responsibility to communicate.